Protect your windshield from pricey repairs this winter with these tips!

 Instead, follow these steps to melt ice and precipitation off your windshield without causing a windshield crack:

-• 2.
-Turn your car on and leave it running for a few minutes.
+- Turn your car on and leave it running for a few minutes.

-• 3.
-Turn on the heat, but don’t turn it on to the highest level for the same reasons listed above.
+- Turn on the heat, but don’t turn it on to the highest level for the same reasons listed above.
 Sudden temperature changes can easily lead to a damaged windshield!
 Instead, allow the car to warm itself gradually.
 If your car has a “defrost” button with your A/C system, this will happen automatically after selecting this option.

-• 4.
-As the ice begins to melt, use an ice scraper to begin gently removing the icicles.
-If you don’t have an ice scraper at your disposal, you can carefully use your wiper blades to help you with this task.
-However, aggressive and consistent use of your wiper blades in this fashion can cause them to become damaged.
+Note: Aggressive and consistent use of your wiper blades in this fashion can cause them to become damaged.
 Traditionally, ice scrapers, soft bristle brushes, or rubber sponges are great tools to get this job done.
 Avoid using metal scrapers or credit cards as these can damage your glass.

-It's important to stay on top of the weather forecast during teh winter, especially if you know that an ice storm or freezing precipitation is possible.
+It's important to stay on top of the weather forecast during the winter, especially if you know that an ice storm or freezing precipitation is possible.
 This allows you to plan ahead and take the few extra minutes required to remove ice from your windshield without having to hurry.

 Other ways to make defrosting your windshield easier include: